SinclairQL/UpdatingSuperBASICManual/source/p2_download.rst

 Commit Your Changes Locally
 ---------------------------

 Git is a *distributed* version control system.
-You has a local copy of your GitHub repository and you commit locally, and nothing ever leaves your computer, you don;t even have to have an internet connection up and running.
+You has a local copy of your GitHub repository and you commit locally, and nothing ever leaves your computer, you don't even have to have an internet connection up and running.
 Eventually, though, you have to ``push`` your changes back to your fork of my repository.

 You should commit frequently and often is the rule I've heard, but I'm a firm believer in only committing - as far as possible - when something is finished.
 You should however, be aware that the bigger the changes you make to a file, or files, means that there is a higher chance of a conflict when you come to commit, if someone else has amended the same region of the same file(s) as you have.
 This is a version control problem in general and is not specific to git.

-Conflict resolution is discussed `below <#dealing-with-conflicts>`__.
+Conflicts are not something you will come across when dealing with your own forked repositories - unless you conflict with yourself by changing the same part(s) of the same file(s) in two or more separate branches.

 What Has Changed
 ~~~~~~~~~~~~~~~~